-Buying or selling a home in Ocala?
+Buying or selling a home?

-These are my nine steps to purchasing a home.
+Below are my nine steps to purchasing a home.

 This is where I can help.

-We'll discuss the mortgage industry, other economic factors that could potentially affect your buying decision today or in the future, as well as neighborhoods and schools in the Ocala area.
+We'll discuss the mortgage industry, other economic factors that could potentially affect your purchase today or in the future, as well as neighborhoods and schools in the Ocala area.

-Step 4 – Comprehend the housing market
+Step 4 – Comprehend the market

 Step 6 – Negotiate the deal

-Step 7 – Obtain financing
+Step 7 – Obtain a loan

 Step 8 – Close the deal